studiowebux/restcli/README.md

 Keyboard-driven TUI for testing HTTP endpoints with Vim-style navigation.

+## Breaking Changes (V0.0.28)

+**Database Schema Update**: The database schema has been updated to include `profile_name` across all tables (history, analytics, stress test).
+Existing databases from previous versions may encounter migration warnings.
+For a clean start, remove old database files from `~/.restcli/data/` before upgrading.

 ## Why?

 Manage API calls using directory and file structure instead of massive JSON files.